Sarah Isgur: Early life and education

-Isgur was born on November 9, 1982.
-She was raised in Texas.
+U.S. bankruptcy judge Marvin Isgur.

 Her family took birding vacations to Africa and South America.

 In 2004, Isgur received a Bachelor of Arts from Northwestern University in history and political science.
 She began as a math major, but after being placed in a senior level political science seminar due to a scheduling error, changed her major to political science.

 Isgur received a Juris Doctor in 2008 from Harvard Law School.
 During her time at Harvard Law School, Isgur was the president of the Harvard Federalist Society and a staffer on the Harvard Journal of Law and Public Policy.
 Isgur also attended the London School of Economics and participated in their certificate program.

+While in law school, she worked as a clerk for the Office of Legal Policy and several law firms, including Cooper & Kirk and Wiley Rein.
+She worked on Mitt Romney's 2008 presidential political action committee and Mitt Romney's 2008 presidential campaign.

 Career

-Early career

-While in law school, Isgur worked as a clerk for several law firms including the Office of Legal Policy, Cooper and Kirk, and Wiley Rein.
-She worked on Mitt Romney's 2008 presidential political action committee, as well as Mitt Romney's 2008 presidential campaign.

-Following law school, Isgur began working at the National Republican Senatorial Committee as legal counsel.
-She clerked for Judge Edith H. Jones of the United States Court of Appeals for the Fifth Circuit (New Orleans, Louisiana).
+Following law school, Isgur worked at the National Republican Senatorial Committee as legal counsel.
+She clerked for Judge Edith H. Jones of the United States Court of Appeals for the Fifth Circuit in New Orleans.
 Isgur was the political director for Texans for Ted Cruz, Ted Cruz's 2010 campaign for Texas State Attorney General.
 In 2010, Isgur endorsed the confirmation of Supreme Court Justice Elena Kagan despite disagreeing with Kagan on most policy issues.

 Isgur worked for the Mitt Romney 2012 presidential campaign.
 She worked for the Republican National Committee as Deputy Communications Director from 2013 until 2015.
-In that role, she promoted the party's anti-abortion position.
+In that role, she promoted the party's Pro-Life position.

 She was a research fellow at Baylor University.
-In 2016, she was a fellow at the Harvard Kennedy School Institute of Politics.
+In 2016, she was a fellow at the Harvard Kennedy School's Harvard Institute of Politics.
 Ann Compton has served as a mentor to Isgur.

-2016 Carly Fiorina presidential campaign

 In January 2015, Isgur began working for Carly Fiorina's political action committee.
 After Fiorina decided to run for president, Isgur transitioned to the position of Deputy Campaign Manager for Carly Fiorina's 2016 presidential campaign.
 In 2016, Isgur Flores was on the national board of the Maverick PAC, a Texas-based political action committee.

-After Fiorina ended her presidential campaign, Isgur criticized Donald Trump, stating on Twitter that "Saying you will criminally prosecute your political opponent when you win is a scary and dangerous threat."
-Isgur also stated that she would not vote for Trump in the election, but that she could not vote for the Democratic Party candidates either.
-At a Harvard University post-election panel, Isgur criticized CNN and other mainstream media organizations over their coverage of the 2016 Republican Party presidential primaries, stating that she did not remember getting invited to call into the networks, despite the fact that Trump participated in phone interviews with the networks.